Kyle776R/senior-is-final/README.md

 # senior-is-final
-GitHub repository for Kyle Rossi's Independent Study at the College of Wooster. (*Link to I.S.
-Thesis pending*)
+GitHub repository for Kyle Rossi's Independent Study at the College of Wooster.
+(Link to I.S.
+Thesis: https://wooster.edu/2023/04/14/kyle-rossi/)

 As long as your Python virtual environment can support the `math`, `random`, and `graphics.py` libraries, everything should work as intended.
 Simply run a file of your choosing and adjust parameters as necessary.
 Files are broken up into two main folders: